Ukraine continues to pressure after Russia announced its victory in Bakhmut

 Russian forces declared victory in the eastern city last month after the longest and bloodiest battle since the start of the all-out invasion of Ukraine 15 months ago.
 But Ukrainian defenders like Shiryaev are not backing down.
 Instead, they press on and continue to fight from their positions on the western fringes of Bakhmut.

-This refusal gives leaders in Moscow something else to think about ahead of the long-awaited Ukrainian counterattack This seems to be taking shape.
+The refusal gives leaders in Moscow something else to think about before the long-awaited Ukrainian counteroffensive appears to be taking shape.

 Ukraine’s deputy defense minister, Hanna Malyar, said Russia had sought to create an impression of calm around Bakhmut, but in fact, artillery bombardment was still going on at levels similar to those at the height of the battle for control of the city.
 She said the fighting is developing into a new phase.

-Note: An earlier version of this story has been corrected to show Oleg Shiryev as the commander of the 225th, not the 228th.